oluwafenyi/bitbotcket/README.md

 the env var `BITBUCKET_WORKSPACES` which is a comma separated list of Workspace IDs.
 The bot user must have access to these workspaces.
 * You can also use `REPO_SLUG` to restrict to a specific repo by slug, instead of all repositories.
+* You can use `PR_MAX_AGE_DAYS` to restrict to pull requests created within the last x days.
+An integer value is expected.
+Default is 30.